microsoft/react-native-code-push/README.md

 }
 ```

-2. Create the `app/src/debug/res` directory structure in your app to allow overriding app resources for your debug builds
+2. Create the `app/src/debug/res` directory structure in your app, which allows overriding resources (e.g. strings, icons, layouts) for your debug builds

 3. Create a `values` directory underneath the debug res directory created in #2, and copy the existing `strings.xml` file from the `app/src/main/res/values` directory

 4. Open up the new debug `strings.xml` file and change the `<string name="app_name">` element's value to something else (e.g. `foo-debug`).
+This ensures that your debug build now has a distinct display name, so that you can differentiate it from your release build.

-5. Create "mirrored" directories in the `app/src/debug/res` directory for all of your app's icons that you want to change for your debug build.
+5. Optionally, create "mirrored" directories in the `app/src/debug/res` directory for all of your app's icons that you want to change for your debug build.
+This part isn't technically critical, but it can make it easier to quickly spot your debug builds on a device if its icon is noticeable different.

 And that's it!
 View [here](http://tools.android.com/tech-docs/new-build-system/resource-merging) for more details on how resource merging works in Android.
 Finally, refer to the [React Native docs](http://facebook.github.io/react-native/docs/signed-apk-android.html#content) for details about how to configure and create release builds for your Android apps.